lzwjava/blog-source/original/2025-01-15-tailpipe-en.md

 In March 2018, I bought a second-hand Chevrolet Sail 2011.
 However, I crashed it around June 2018.
 I sold it to another local person.
 After several years, I bought it back.

 But it had a serious problem: the speed was low, around 60 km per hour.
 Also, the speed was inconsistent, sometimes a little faster and sometimes slower.
-This was very strange.
+This was very weird.

 I drove it from Guangzhou to Huizhou Shuangyuewan.
 The experience was really poor.
 When I arrived in Huizhou, I drove it to a repair shop.